Skip to content

 Collaborative work between my lab and Dr. Gil Bub's lab at Oxford appeared today in Nature Photonics.

 Unlike any application of optogenetics to date (neural or cardiac), beyond triggering or suppressing electrical activity, we demonstrate the first fine "excitation wave steering" using computer-generated dynamic light patterns (movies), while simultaneously tracking the waves with a novel high-resolution interferometric dye-free imaging.
+It literally involves twisting cardiac spiral waves around by light - a bit of a science fiction. :).
+The paper can be found here.

 Media coverage: